emanuszak/hiellen.com/index.md

 menu: main
 nav_label: main
 nav_weight: 1
+title: I'm Ellen.
+This is
 ---

 # Welcome to Cactus.Works.

 Cactus.Works is website and HTML email development by Ellen Manuszak.

 I write user interface code--HTML5, CSS3, JavaScript, WordPress.
-I also wrote a book on coding responsive emails.
+I also contributed to a book on coding responsive emails.

 I've done work for a Fortune 500 financial institution, a global television programming company, among others.